Skip to main content

 Adding visual components

-Along with adding images and code to help highlight your data, you can also use the built-in components to create simple visualizations:
+Along with adding images and code to help highlight your data, you can also use the built-in components to create inline visualizations:

 • Change arrow - Adds an arrow icon indicating the type of change between two data points